ggavila/DSC180BProject/README.md

 - Yiheng Ye set up the structure of the project and the structure of run.py.
 He also wrote get_data.py and get_apipageview.py and put them into the etl.py.
 He also wrote eda.py and eda_pageview.py
 - Gabrielle Avila constructed our report and made deep analysis into the "COVID-19 pandemic data" page.
 She also made the "Word Clouds.ipynb"
-- Michael Lam made LDA model analysis on the page "Coronavirus"
+- Michael Lam made LDA model analysis on the page "Coronavirus" and put them into the notebook "top_model.ipynb".